How to Get Mothball Smell Out of Clothes – Nori Press

 It can be a lot easier to find as well.

 If you have been using mothballs for quite some time, you might even want to consider getting rid of your upholstered furniture and replacing it with cedar or other natural insect-resistant woods.
-Soft surfaces tend to attact and hold odors.
+Soft surfaces tend to attract and hold odors.
 This will help keep the bugs away from your clothes as well as your other belongings!
 It is really just an all-around great idea to switch over to these better products, which are becoming more popular every day.
 Just remember that it might take a little time before you notice a difference in your clothes or home.

 If you have tried everything above and the smell is still there, then I would suggest following one of the five methods listed below.